NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/flattening.md

 But if `Bar.sol` is a dependency of `Foo.sol`, then the result will be the same as in the previous example.

-As explained in the previous section, you can redirect the output to some file:
+As explained in the previous section, you can redirect the output to some a file:

 ```
 npx hardhat flatten contracts/Foo.sol > Flattened.sol